btufts/Quant-Fin-Analysis/README.md

 # Quant_Fin_Analysis

 Quantitative financial analysis code.
+Analysis of 4 strategies optimized for 10 currency pairs and robustness tested using 3 different methods.
 Many of the docstrings were assisted by Codeium.

 ## Repo Map